Target Heart Rate Calculator

 According to the American Heart Association, a normal resting heart rate is generally considered to be around 60-100 beats per minute.
 However, it can be as low as 40-50 beats per minute in some very conditioned athletes.

-While a low resting heart rate can be a sign of overall fitness, certain health conditions, such as hypothyroidism or primary heart block, can cause a low heart rate, also known as bradycardia.
+While a low resting heart rate can be a sign of overall fitness, certain health conditions, such as hypothyroidism or primary heart block, can cause a low heart rate, which also known as bradycardia.

 Therefore, if you have symptoms such as dizziness, fatigue, or lightheadedness associated with a low heart rate, you should discuss this with your doctor.